markriggins/dockerfy/README.md

 **Dockerfy** passes SIGHUP, SIGINT, SIGQUIT, SIGTERM and SIGKILL to all commands and services, giving them a brief chance to respond, and then kills them and exits.
 This allows your container to exit gracefully, and completely shut down services, and not hang when it us run in interactive mode via `docker run -it ...` when you type ^C

 ### Tailing Log Files
 Some programs (like nginx) insist on writing their logs to log files instead of stdout and stderr.
-Although nginx can be tricked into doing the desired thing by replacing the default log files with symbolic links to /dev/stdout and /dev/stderr, we really don't know how every program out there does its logging, so **dockerfy** gives you to option of tailing as many log files as you wish to stdout and stderr via the -stdout and -stderr flags.
+Although nginx can be tricked into doing the desired thing by replacing the default log files with symbolic links to /dev/stdout and /dev/stderr, we really don't know how every program out there does its logging, so **dockerfy** gives you to option of tailing as many log files as you wish to stdout and stderr via the --stdout and --stderr flags.

-	$ dockerfy --stdout info.log -stdout perf.log
+	$ dockerfy --stdout info.log --stdout perf.log

 If `inotify` does not work in you container, you use `--log-poll` to poll for file changes instead.